 Strategic thought leadership for cybersecurity and risk management

-U.S and EU regulators are moving forward with cyber regulation that will enforce cybersecurity risk management compliance for both the public and private sector.
-When regulation turns to enforcement it will over time set precedence, re-affirm compliance standards and be tested in court.
-Enforcement actions place corporate boards and security professionals on notice that their decisions could be assessed at a future date, in response to the decisions made in assessing cybersecurity risks, mitigating risks, and responding to cyber incidents.
+U.S and EU regulators are moving forward with cyber regulation, enforcing cybersecurity risk management compliance.
+Defining case law and setting precedence, re-affirm compliance standards to be tested in court.
+Enforcement actions place corporate boards and security professionals on notice that their decisions could be assessed at a future date in response to the decisions made in assessing cybersecurity risks, mitigating risks, and their response to cyber incidents.